VACU cards feature a built-in microchip that improves the global usability and security of the card, in addition to the magnetic stripe.

 - Chip technology is currently used in at least 80 countries around the world and is beginning to be used in the U.S.

-- Your VACU MasterCard can be used anywhere in the world where MasterCard credit is accepted — over 36 million places in more than 200 countries.
+- Your VACU credit and debit cards can be used anywhere in the world where MasterCard is accepted — over 36 million places in more than 200 countries.

 Increased Cardholder Security

 - When you make purchases at merchants that use chip terminals, the card and terminal work together to add an additional layer of security to the transaction.

 - Your purchases are more secure because the chip contains encrypted information that makes it extremely difficult for the card be copied or counterfeited.

 - The number of U.S. merchants using chip technology is still relatively small, but growing.
 More merchants will go to the new technology in the future.